ethereum/ethereum-org-website/src/content/developers/tutorials/sending-transactions-using-web3-and-alchemy/index.md

 Create a `sendTx.js` file, which is where we will configure and send our example transaction, and add the following lines of code to it:

-Be sure to replace the address on **line 6** with your own public address.

 ```
 async function main() {
     require('dotenv').config();